qdrant/landing_page/qdrant-landing/README.md

 To add a customer logo to the marquee on the main page:

-1.Add a logo to `/qdrant-landing/static/content/images/logos` directory.
+1. Add a logo to `/qdrant-landing/static/content/images/logos` directory.
 The logo should be in png format and have a transparent background and width 200px.
 The color of the logo should be `#B6C0E4`.

 2. Add a markdown file to `content/stack` directory using next command (replace `customer-name` with the name of the customer):